MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-soft-delete.md

 * To delete records for any other purpose, use `.delete` as described in this topic - This marks records as deleted but does not necessarily delete the data from storage artifacts.
 This deletion method is much faster than purge.

 > [!WARNING]
 > The `.delete` command is designed for deleting **small amounts** of data and is intended to be used **infrequently**.
-Frequent use of the command may have a significant impact on the performance of your service.
+Frequent use of the command may have a significant impact on the performance of your cluster.
 >
 > To delete large amounts of data, consider using other methods such as [dropping extents](../management/drop-extents.md).